finantier/DATA-kubeflow-gcp-blueprints/README.md

 1. Use the [management](./management/README.md) blueprint to spin up a management cluster
 1. Use the [kubeflow](./kubeflow/README.md) blueprint to create a Kubeflow deployment.
+2. Use the [users](./users/add_users.py) script to give users access to the Kubeflow UI.

 ## Development